This week's message:

 Spreading the fabric over your back:

 · Having the fabric spread evenly over your back will go a long way towards your comfort!
 The first picture below shows the fabric all bunched up.
-This would be horribly uncomfortable!
+This is horribly uncomfortable!
 Don't let it happen to you!
 The second picture shows me spreading the fabric on the bottom edge.
 I like mine spread out almost to the small of my back.
 The third picture is spreading it out on the top edge, and of course, the fourth is the way it should look.

 If your baby is crying in the sling...